nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `fastq` - Positional argument specifying the program for generating fastq files from a SAM/BAM file.
 - `-t` - Copy RG, BC, and QT tags to the FASTQ header line.
 - `-f 4` - Only retain unmapped reads that have been marked with the SAM "segment unmapped" FLAG (4).
-- `-o sample_GLlblMetag_decontam.fastq.gz` - Send reads flagged as either read1 or read2 to the named file (.gz ending ensures compressed output)
+- `-o sample_decontam_GLlblMetag.fastq.gz` - Send reads flagged as either read1 or read2 to the named file (.gz ending ensures compressed output)
-- `-0 sample_GLlblMetag_decontam.fastq.gz` - Send reads flagged as both read1 and read2 or neither to the same named file
+- `-0 sample_decontam_GLlblMetag.fastq.gz` - Send reads flagged as both read1 and read2 or neither to the same named file
 - `sample_sorted.bam` - Positional argument specifying the input BAM file.

 **Input Data:**